 The flange material is mainly determined when selecting the pipe.
 In most cases, the Industrial flange is made of the same material as the pipe.
 Unless otherwise noted, all Pipe flanges we offer are ASME and ASTM standards.

 ASME B16.5 describes dimensions, dimensional tolerances, etc., while ASTM describes various qualities of materials.
 Flange size Each ASME B16.5 flange has a variety of standard sizes.
 Pipeline installers in Canada or Australia mostly use NPS 6, Class 150, Schedule 40 ASME B16.5 weld neck flanges.

 When Industrial flanges are needed, the supplier wants to know the quality of the material.
 For example, ASTM A105 is a forged carbon steel flange, and A182 is a forged stainless steel flange.
 It is created by the mechanics in the workplace using the tools, procedures, and working conditions we provide.
-Moreover, the mechanic is the ultimate and important power creator, and the moment of creation coincides with time.
+Moreover, the mechanic is the ultimate and essential power creator, and the moment of creation coincides with time.

 Design rules for packing circular flange connection.
 Personnel qualifications for assembling screw connections in equipment subject to the Pressure Equipment Directive (PED)”.
-This standard provides methods for the training and evaluation of technicians involved in the manufacture and destruction of flange connections, which can be regarded as similar to pressure vessel operations.
+This standard provides methods for the training and evaluating of technicians involved in the manufacture and destruction of flange connections, which can be regarded as similar to pressure vessel operations.

 Bolt Flange Connection

 Bolt flange connection is a complex combination of many factors (flanges, screws, seals, process, temperature, pressure, medium).
 All these elements are interrelated, and interdependence can lead to success.
 Flange connections mainly depend on proper control of the connection manufacturing process.